Bijesse/curriculum2016/year1/units/unit2/projects/project1/README.md

 ![image](https://i.imgur.com/UfBwSzcl.jpg)

 ##Scope
 The project for this unit asks the student to create a webpage for someone else in their ScriptEd class.
 The students will use their knowledge of CSS and branding to create the best website for their friend.
-The students will push their project to GitHub and will finish the unit off with a three question [**exit ticket**](http://bit.ly/ScriptEdExit3).
-Results from the exit ticket can be found [here](https://docs.google.com/spreadsheets/d/1cgf-dvxk-yHiBugOTE1Sk8VDT4WsoXmAXbNDXhqytr8/edit?usp=sharing).
+The students will then push their project to GitHub.

 ##Estimated Completion Time
 This project should take 90 minutes to complete.
 Project may take less or more time depending on students' needs.